 In every business, no matter the size or the industry, there are two main objectives: grow revenue and decrease customer attrition.
 Learning how to increase your revenue is the easy part – generally, keeping your costs below your income is a good place to start.
 But learning how to decrease customer attrition can be a little more difficult.

-Your customer’s birthday, the anniversary of their first purchase or when they signed up to a loyalty program, if it’s been more than six months since they’ve visited – these simple pieces of information can be the starting point of fruitful interactions.
-You also need to deliver something of value at each of these dates.
-Whether that be a coupon for a birthday discount or a free item because they haven’t purchased in awhile, make sure you give them something valuable that will make them want to come back.
+Your customer’s birthday, the anniversary of their first purchase, or when they signed up to a loyalty program if it’s been more than six months since they’ve visited – these simple pieces of information can be the starting point of fruitful interactions.
+You also need to deliver something of value on each of these dates.
+Whether that be a coupon for a birthday discount or a free item because they haven’t purchased in a while, make sure you give them something valuable that will make them want to come back.

 Don’t underestimate rewards programs

 Rewards or loyalty programs are one of the best ways to encourage repeat purchases, track customers’ purchase behaviors, and discover each customer’s personal interests to better serve them in the future.
 Popular choices for rewards programs include punch cards that reward you with a percentage off or free item after a certain number of purchases, or points-based reward systems, that reward you with a discount after you spend a certain amount of money.

 Communicate that you heard them